 General Revenue Recognition Policy

 Revenues of governmental funds are recognized on a modified accrual basis of accounting.
 Under this basis of accounting, amounts must be earned, measurable, and available.
 Measurable is the ability to quantify the amount of the revenue and receivable and available means the amount is collectible within the next fiscal year.
-Revenue for proprietary and fiduciary is recognized on the accrual basis of accounting, and amounts are recognized when earned regardless of when cash is received.
-See SAM section 13400.

 Government Code section 13302 requires that an agency’s/department’s system of accounting provide, with respect to the General Fund and other governmental funds as follows: